 Maya Green (Inclusion Specialist)

-As the 4th grade TI Hebrew School teacher I have the most enjoyable and rewarding job there is: teaching Hebrew, my native language!
+As a Kulanu teacher I have the most enjoyable and rewarding job there is: teaching Hebrew, my native language!
 Having taught at TI for the past 37 years, over the years I loved all my students, ranging from my own children and grandchildren, to children of friends and neighbors, including…recent County Executive (Ken Ulman).
 I love travelling and hanging out with friends and family, including periodic trips to Israel, to visit my family and childhood friends.

 Being from Israel, I have a special place in my heart for religious school; maybe that is why I’m celebrating 31 years of teaching 3rd Graders at Temple Isiah!
 Many of my former students are grown up with their own families, and some still remember me — TI keeps me connected to my Jewish roots and I’m grateful for this!
 During the week, I’m an RN; I went to school in Israel and completed my Master’s degree here at Johns Hopkins University.
 I have three kids of my own, and two grandkids who live in San Francisco.
 I make a point to include modern Israel in every class (almost) and my students are encourage to think about Birthright and visiting Israel.
 I love (Israeli) tea, reading (I’m in a book club), and gardening.